rakutentech/rbot/README.md

 for testing code in simulation.
 Better interface allows larger code sharing between various components for parsing XML input and reducing errors due to spelling differences

+## License

+All code is licensed as MPL2.
+Please note that the license is not reproduced in each file or each package for brewity.
+For the complete license, please look at [LICENSE]